VideoNative/videonative.github.io/docs/desktop/vn-build.md

 * Windows 7 or newer, 64-bit OS.
 * Visual Studio 2015 update 3 or Visual Studio VS2017 or higher.
 * Git.
 * Windows 10 SDK installed in the default location.
-10.0.18362.0 or higher.

 #### Windows下编译（GF内核）: